pawelc/docs/toread_finance.md

 2000 - Estimation of tail-related risk measures for heteroscedastic financial time series: an extreme value approach 2001 - Return to RiskMetrics: The Evolution of a Standard 2002 - Increased correlation in bear markets
+2002 - J.P.
+Bouchaud, M. Mézard, and M. Potters, “Statistical properties of stock order books: Empirical results and models,” Quant.
+Finance, 2, (2002), pp. 251–256]
-2002 - Computing the nearest correlation matrix - a problem from finance 2004 - Defining risk
+2002 - Computing the nearest correlation matrix - a problem from finance 2003 - M. Potters and J.P.
+Bouchaud, “More statistical properties of order books and price impact,”  Physica A, 324, (2003), pp. 133–140]
+2004 - Defining risk
 2004 - Pairs Trading: Quantitative Methods and Analysis 2004 - CAViaR: Conditional autoregressive value at risk by regression quantiles